In-grid-collective/servPubWiki/Old Notes + tutorials/01-Set up Pi for local Network Access.md

 sudo apt install -y openssh-client
 ```

-If you are installing ssh for windows or mac refer to [[NA- Installing SSH on other devices.md]]
+If you are installing ssh for windows or mac refer to [NA- Installing SSH on other devices](NA-%20Installing%20SSH%20on%20other%20devices.md.md)
 ## Change Default PW:

 Defaults are